nxf5025/amazon-ai-building-better-bots/README.md

 	- Associate it with the new `cafeOrderCoffee` Lambda function for (select "Lambda function" in the "Fulfillment" area); remember to click "Save Intent"
     	-  The Lambda function overrides the "Goodbye message"
 1. Build the bot
-1. Test using the Amazon Lex Console; do you see any responses when you ask `May I have a mocha?`
+1. Test using the Amazon Lex Console; do you see any responses when you ask `May I have a coffee?`

+Try to order a beverage other than a mocha or a chai, like a coffee.
+You should see a message stating that it is not available.
+To understand why you're getting a different response than earlier, take look at the source code for the lambda validation.

 ## Android or Web Application
 If you'd like to explore further, you can integrate your Amazon Lex bot with an Android application or a web page.
+This is where you'd use the "Publish" feature of Lex to push your configured version to production.

 ### Android Application
 You'll need the following in addition to your AWS account: